Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 - Outside world has people concerned about the morality of the show
 - Truman shouldn't trust everyone in his life

 Often at times, not everyone around you wants what is best for you, or what is the right thing for you.
-In the Truman show, there are multiple o
+In the Truman show, there are multiple occurrences of actors breaking onto the set, and trying to inform him that his life isn't real.
+By showing how few people out of everyone in his life want what is right for him, The Truman Show demonstrates that not everyone wants what is best for you

 ## Video essays